Subalpine meadows filled with vibrant wildflowers and backdropped by snow capped mountains.

 The Eva Lake campground operating season is 1st June to 30th October, snow dependent.

-Starting in 2021, it is now possible to reserve a site at Eva Lake during the busiest season – August 1 to September 30 – via Parks Canada’s reservation system.
-The launch date is 6th April at 8am PDT.
+Since 2021, it has been possible to reserve a site at Eva Lake during the busiest season – August 1 to September 30 – via Parks Canada’s reservation system.

-Outside of the busy season, I presume (but do not know for sure since this is completely new) the old first come, first serve style operation will be in force.
+Outside of the busy season, a first serve style operation will still be in force.

 Camping permits can be purchased at the Snowforest Campground Welcome Centre (open 8am to 7pm).
 There are a limited number of permits, which are only issued on the day of camping or the day prior.